AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

       Specify the path to the page and paragraph that you want to reference (include content).

-To specify the path to a paragraph you need to suffix the path (to the page) with:
+To specify the path to a paragraph, you must suffix the path (to the page) with:

 `.../jcr:content/par/<paragraph-ID>`